 Paralegal Wages and Salary

-For an entry level paralegal employment position, the average salary is approximately $29,000 per year.
-The average salary for an established paralegal can range from $36,000 to $59,000 per year.
-There are top paralegal earners who have been known to gross as much as $73,000 per year.
+The average salary of a paralegal is $45,570 per year.
 The potential for excellent earnings in the paralegal field depends largely on the size of the law firm or company that provides the employment.
-Federal workers tend to have a middle income bracket of $58,000 per year.
+Federal workers tend to have a middle income bracket of $66,800 per year.
 For any student who may be pondering a career in the legal field, a degree and certification as a paralegal provides an excellent atmosphere of growth and opportunity.